3liasP/Battleship_Game/README.md

 The game is played on a 10x10 grid, where each player places their ships and takes turns firing missiles to sink the other player's ships.
 The first player to sink all of the opponent's ships wins.

 The program is commented and written with Finnish terms.
-The rules and the game can be found at `saannot.txt` and `harjoitustyo_v3.0.py` respectively.
+The rules and the game file itself can be found at `saannot.txt` and `harjoitustyo_v3.0.py` respectively.
 The file `parhaatTulokset.txt` is used to keep track of top scores.